skx/marionette/README.md

 ### Command Execution

-Backticks can be used to execute commands, inline.
+Backticks can be used to execute commands, when used in variable-assignments.

 For example we might determine the system architecture like this:

 ```
 let arch = `/usr/bin/arch`